 1) Silence of the Lambs

-It is dusk as Clarice Starling (Jodie Foster) finds herself crawling under the partially opened the door to storage unit 31 at Your-Self Storage (great name) under the watchful eye of the facility manager.
+It is dusk as Clarice Starling (Jodie Foster) finds herself crawling under the partially opened door to storage unit 31, at Your-Self Storage (great name) under the watchful eye of the facility manager.
 She is there because Dr Hannibal Lecter has given her a tip-off in her investigation.
-The well packed storage unit has been paid for upfront for a period of 10 years (let's hope the customer got a good deal for paying that far in advance) and contains various boxes, a 1931 Packard with a headless mannequin sitting on the back seat and a severed human head in a jar of formaldehyde.
+The well-packed storage unit has been paid for upfront for 10 years (let's hope the customer got a good deal for paying that far in advance) and contains various boxes, a 1931 Packard with a headless mannequin sitting on the back seat and a severed human head in a jar of formaldehyde.
 Obviously, the 'head in the jar' would be a forbidden item in most storage facilities, but one has to assume that the centre manager; Mr Yow, has been running a slack operation at Your-Self Storage.
 Although this scene doesn't last for very long, it's a classic moment in movie history set in a storage facility.

 Yes, folks, we think the 1991 film Silence of the Lambs contains the best moment set in a self-storage facility in the movies.